brianddk/grub-recovery/README.md

 9. Attach either the floppy `.img` or the HD `.vhd` file
 10. Boot VM

 Note that fixed-type VHDs will operate exactly like raw images.
 A fixed VHD is just a raw image with one sector of meta data tacked to the end.
+Also note that the 1.68 MB and 2.88 MB images don't work with VirtualBox, but will likely still work on physical HW.